bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

 The Poincaré model can be derived using a `stereoscopic projection <https://en.wikipedia.org/wiki/Stereographic_projection>`__ of the hyperboloid model onto the unit circle of the :math:`z=0` plane.
+We'll stick with the 2D case but the same ideas can be extended into higher dimensions.
 Figure 11 shows a visualization.

 .. figure:: /images/poincare_projection.png
   :height: 300px